mijp1/castep-docs/docs/tutorials/GA/Silicon.md

 With the general rule that `NUM_CHILREN` + `RSN` = `ga_pop_size` (defined earlier).
 What that does is, in every generation, it creates 1 child as a random high-symmetry structure (with the other 11, `NUM_CHILDREN`, being bred).
 The reason this is not used here is because Silicon is a very simple example: it is likely to simply randomly guess that it's diamond, meaning the actual GA was inconsequential and the result is uninteresting.

+!!! note
+    Though not a gurantee, using an identical `RAND_SEED` makes it likely that you'll get identical results to this tutorial, so you can follow along more easily

 The `devel_code` block is a bit more complex.
 The fact that pair potentials are used are defined in both the `GA` sub-block and `GEOM` sub-block, again necessary for speed.
 The `CMD` sub-block is there so that geometry optimisations are performed on all members: what happens is `cell` files are generated (initially randomly and in the 1st generation onwards by breeding + mutation), as well as respective `param` files that tell them to geometry optimise, for each member, and then they are run.

 Like standard CASTEP, the CASTEP GA requires both a cell and a param file input.
 However, we likely do not know what the best cell structure is.
 As such, we give a cell that contains multiple ions of the species that we are interested in.
 The number of ions given in this cell is used as a baseline for the number of ions in cells created & bred over the course of the GA, where at least one ion of each species will always be represented at least once in each cell.
 We can also fix the number of ions in each population member to match that in the input cell.
 We should not add too few ions, as cells with more ions contain more \`genetic information', meaning smaller cells don't benefit from breeding operations as much.